During stroke recovery you can help yourself or a loved one develop substantial speech and language improvements.

 Why the brain needs a constant blood supply:

 The brain is the most complex organ in the body.
 It regulates absolutely everything your body does - breathing, moving, sweating, sleeping, waking, feeling, your moods, your thoughts, your speech.

 To perform all these functions the brain must have a constant supply of blood to deliver oxygen and nutrients to the brain cells.
 If the blood supply fails, as in a stroke, the brain cells become damaged or die.

-Unlike other cells in the body, once brain cells have died they cannot be replaced.
+Unlike other cells in the body, once brain cells have died they

 Improve speech and language skills with these effective exercises!